getlantern/lantern-client/README.md

 * `flutter pub get`
 * `flutter run --flavor prod` or if you are using android studio use desktop configuration

+#### As a Command-Line Application

+A command-line implementation of Lantern is defined in the `cli` directory.

+* `go build -o lantern-cli ./cli`
+* `./lantern-cli <arguments>` (run with `-h` or `--help` to see available arguments)

+You will likely want to specify the `-addr` argument (e.g. `-addr localhost:8080`) to define where the local proxy should be available.

+If you want to point at a specific remote proxy, consult `hit_proxy.bash` for an example on how to set up a config directory with specific proxy config.

 ### Running on emulators

 You can easily run emulators directly from the command line with the following: